 Funding of Public Service activities

 The DAC's core funding is provided by a public-private partnership between Realdania and the Danish government.
-The government is represented by: the Danish Ministry for Business and Growth, the Danish Ministry of Culture, the Danish Ministry of the Environment, and the Danish Ministry of Climate, Energy and Building.
+The government is represented by: the Danish Ministry for Business and Growth, the Danish Ministry of Culture, the Danish Ministry of the Environment and Food, and the Danish Ministry of Energy, Utilities and Climate.

 The overall objective is to ensure and strengthen the centre's position in the development and dissemination of knowledge about architecture, building and urban development